 To keep these super, high-end mobiles running smoothly, smartphones are equipped with powerful micro-processors.
 These are what enable smartphone users to access more than one function or app simultaneously and ensure that there’s minimal lag at all times.

-Also helping smartphones offer a smooth user experience are the advanced operating systems they run on.
 These manage the distribution of the handset’s resources, offer users a wide array of functions that are ever improving with new software updates, and are now a key selling point for customers when choosing a smartphone.

 Some of the operating systems you’re most likely to come across include Symbian OS from Nokia, iPhone OS from Apple, Android from Google, BlackBerry OS from Research In Motion (RIM) and Windows Phone from Microsoft.